Badflower: Touring and debut studio album (2017–2020)

 During the tour, a previously unreleased track, "Move Me", was released on the band's Facebook page.
-Katz explained he wrote the song while heartbroken at his Thousand Oaks, CA home in 2015.
+Katz explained he wrote the song while heartbroken at his Thousand Oaks home in 2015.
 However, four days after the release of "Move Me", their tour van was broken into outside a venue in Los Angeles.
-Their backpacks, wallets, laptops, cameras, gear etc. were stolen and they were forced to cancel two shows in Santa Cruz and Berkeley, California.
+Their backpacks, wallets, laptops, cameras, gear etc. were stolen and they were forced to cancel two shows in Santa Cruz and Berkeley.
 The tour reconvened soon after, and their track "White Noise", from their Temper EP, reached 1 million plays on Spotify.

-On September 9, 2017 it was revealed on Facebook they were to start recording for their first full length album with their record label John Varvatos /Big Machine Label Group, being the first rock group to sign a deal with the label.
-Badflower began preproduction for the new album in Fall 2017 and began recording at Ocean Studios in Burbank, CA alongside producer Noah Shain.
+On September 9, 2017 it was revealed on Facebook they were to start recording for their first full length album with their record label, being the first rock group to sign a deal with the label.
+Badflower began preproduction for the new album in Fall 2017 and began recording at Ocean Studios in Burbank alongside producer Noah Shain.
 More than a year later, on December 6, 2018, the band re-released their official music video for the song "Heroin", featuring the current version of the song, which had been added to the album.

 At the end of 2017, Badflower had over 1,000,000 fans from 61 countries playing over 312,000 hours of their music from their Spotify alone.

 On November 1, Badflower announced their debut album OK, I'm Sick, would be released on February 22, 2019.

 Josh Katz said the following about the single 'Ghost': "I was depressed and thinking about self-harm.
 So I just wrote it.
 I played out the whole scenario and put it into a song because that's what writers do, I suppose.
 I didn't even know if it was gonna go on the album.
 I was sorta hesitant to even show it to the rest of my band, But everyone heard it and loved it".

 The group released a single called "30" on July 17, 2020, coinciding with Katz's 30th birthday.
 It features lyrics centered around reaching the milestone age of 30 years old and being uncomfortable with it.